 Progress on Artifact Collection

 Progress on PPGP Goals

-School Leadership Time as indicated by principal attendance
+Instructional Time as indicated by teacher attendance and timeliness (TimeForce)

 Challenges

+enumen-geo

 Solutions/Adjustments Needed

-oorations, rajustinents recaea

 Recommended Support/Assistance Other Comments

 Appendix J: Portfolio Review Meeting Guide SY15-16

 The Portfolio Review meeting occurs during the 4th quarter of the school year and before the Summative Evaluation Meeting.
 It is scheduled through TalentEd.
 The principal and superintendent review artifacts and the principal's reflections related to each artifact, and discuss how the artifacts demonstrate the Five Essential Practices of School Leadership.
 The following questions can guide the Portfolio Review.